neffercarrillo/security-plus/notes/README.md

 ### Threat Hunting

 - method for finding the presence of threats not caught by regular security monitoring.
-- establish a hypothesis. predict impact and likelyhood. use threat modeling.
+- establish a hypothesis. predict impact and likelihood. use threat modeling.
 - profile threat actors and activities.
-- perform log anlysis.
+- perform log analysis.
 - advisories and bulletins. info on new TTPs.
 - intelligence fusion and threat data. siem and analysis platforms to spot concerns.